 |1.
 The “stories in a box concept” is uniquely fascinating. |

-2. The layout and presentation of the story, vocabulary, and comprehension questions plus essay is familiar and attractive enough to spark the interest of the most uncooperative reader.
+2. The layout and presentation of the story, vocabulary, and comprehension questions plus essays are familiar and attractive enough to spark the interest of potentially uncooperative readers.

-2. My son who is a self-proclaimed “non-reader” finds himself digging into the magic Wikahon box every day and starts reading the day’s assigned selection on his own.
+2. My son who is a self-proclaimed “non-reader” has found himself digging into the magic Wikahon box every day.
+He has also started reading the day’s assigned selection on his own.

 3. Selections are well-written and revolve around topics indigenous to the Philippines such as our unique celebrations, flora & fauna, and ethnicity.